psonnera/cgm-remote-monitor/ai_evaluation.md

         *   **Show final result only:** This will only display the final summary report after all daily analyses are complete.
         *   The default value for this dropdown can be set using the `AI_LLM_DEFAULT_DISPLAY` environment variable.
     *   Click the **"Send to AI"** button to begin the analysis.
-    *   A **"Cancel"** button will appear next to the "Send to AI" button while the analysis is running.
-Clicking this button will immediately stop the process.
     *   The system will show the progress as it processes each day.
     *   The AI's JSON responses will be rendered into user-friendly HTML tables and lists for easy reading.
     *   **Cost Information:** Below the "Send to AI" button, two lines of cost information will appear: